Ali Jehangir Siddiqui: Ambassador for Foreign Investment

-On 13 June 2019, Ali Jehangir Siddiqui was appointed as the Ambassador for Foreign Investments in an Honorary Capacity.

-Under his tenure due to the efforts of the PTI government in encouraging foreign and local investments in the country, Hutchison Port Holdings – Hong Kong-based port operator— committed on 15 October 2019 to invest US$240 million in Karachi Port in order to make it a major trading hub.
+On 13 June 2019, Ali Jehangir Siddiqui was appointed as Ambassador for Foreign Investment in an Honorary Capacity.
+Under his tenure, Hutchison Port Holdings—Hong Kong–based port operator—committed on 15 October 2019 to invest US$240 million in Karachi Port in order to make it a major trading hub.

 The Pakistani Prime Minister, Imran Khan, received the delegation of the group in October 2019, led by their Managing Director, Eric Ip.

 World Economic Forum

 Siddiqui was appointed to lead Pakistan Prime Ministers’ agendas at the World Economic Forum Annual Meetings in 2018 and 2020.
-In an interview, he summarized the delegation’s engagements at WEF 2020 under the key themes of economic partnership with Turkey, increased footprint among existing Japanese conglomerates, and Digital Pakistan.
+In an interview, he summarized the delegation’s engagements at WEF 2020 under the key themes of an expanded economic partnership with Turkey, increased footprint among existing Japanese conglomerates, and Digital Pakistan.

 In 2014, he was honored as a Young Global Leader by the World Economic Forum.

 Multilateral engagement

 As Special Assistant to the Prime Minister in 2017 and 2018, Siddiqui participated as a member of the Prime Ministers delegations to the Organization of Islamic Cooperation, Commonwealth Heads of Government Meetings, UN General Assembly, Shanghai Cooperation Organization's Council of Heads of Government Meetings and the World Economic Forum Annual Meetings.

 He was tasked to lead the Prime Minister's agenda at the annual meeting of World Economic Forum 2020 held in January, at Davos.